Condensation in preferential attachment models with location-based choice: Our model and results

 \begin{thm} Let $x\in(0,1)$ and $\Xi$ be such that there exists $p\in (0,1)$ which is a touchpoint of $F_1(y;x,\Xi)$.
 Then there is positive probability that condensation occurs at $p$ in the sense that $\Psi$ has a discontinuity at $p$. \end{thm}

 One natural question is whether it is possible to have more than one discontinuity in $\Psi$, implying more than one point of condensation.
-The following result shows that this is not possible in the case where the same rank is always chosen; note that we write $\ekr$ to indicate $(0,0,\dots,1,\dots,0,0)$ where the $1$ is in the $k^{\text{th}}$ position.
+The following result shows that this is not possible in the case where the same rank is always chosen.

-\begin{thm} Whenever $\Xi=\ekr$ for some $k\in\{1,2,\dots,r\}$, it is impossible to have more than one point of condensation. \end{thm}

-An example of a choice of $\Xi$ for which more than one point of condensation is possible appears in section \ref{secondorsixth}.
+\begin{thm} Whenever $\Xi_k=1$ for some $k\in\{1,2,\dots,r\}$, it is impossible to have more than one point of condensation. \end{thm} An example of a choice of $\Xi$ for which more than one point of condensation is possible appears in section \ref{secondorsixth}.